curv3d/curv/docs/language/Dynamic_Scoping.md

 These two implementations, deep binding and shallow binding, are equivalent.
 Do not be confused by the fact that the shallow binding implementation associates a mutable storage cell with each dynamic variable.
-This does not mean that TeaCAD is an imperative language with mutable global variables.
+This does not mean that Curv is an imperative language with mutable global variables.
-The TeaCAD language specification is not biased towards one particular implementation.
+The Curv language specification is not biased towards one particular implementation.

 ## Why Is This Useful?